 Advice on Choosing a Password

-At the beginning of the year, each account a student has access to will either have the registry assigned password or, for accounts that remain from the previous year, have the last password used in the previous year.
+At the beginning of the year, each account a student has access to will either have the ITS assigned password or, for accounts that remain from the previous year, have the last password used in the previous year.

 The following advice on choosing a password is based on an article written by Tim Bell.